kshedden/stats206/introds/content/topics/what_is_statistics.md

 example, in a medical research setting we may have a hypothesis that "people who sleep less than six hours per night tend to have higher blood pressure than people who sleep more than seven hours per night".
+When we express such a hypothesis, we must be open to the possibility that the hypothesis is either true or false.
+Upon systematically collecting relevant data, we will accumulate evidence that informs us about the truth of our hypothesis.

 Data science is part of an _empirical_ approach to answering research questions, meaning that we make progress by observing, taking